Thigh Lift Surgery

 A thigh lift procedure is not recommended for those with an unstable weight as fluctuations can interfere with the success of your immediate and long term results.

 What Should I Expect for Before & Aftercare?

-Thigh lift surgery is an invasive surgery that requires your cooperation before and after surgery in order to obtain the best procedure results.
+Thigh lift surgery is an invasive surgery that requires your cooperation before and after surgery to obtain the best procedure results.
 You will want to be in good health and maintain a consistent, healthy weight leading up to surgery.
 This protects you from associated complications with the surgery, anesthesia, or recovery.
-You will also want to stop taking blood thinning medications 4 weeks prior to surgery as they can comprise your procedure and results.
-These include Aspirin, Heparin, Warfarin, and Enoxaparin Sodium.
+You will also want to stop taking blood-thinning medications 4 weeks before surgery as they can comprise your procedure and results.
+These include Aspirin®, Heparin, Warfarin, and Enoxaparin Sodium.
 You may want to take a look at the U.S. Department of Health & Human Services website for additional resources about blood thinning medications and what situations or other medications may impact or be impacted by them.
-For example, anesthesia is impacted by blood thinners, contraindicating their use prior to surgery.
+For example, anesthesia is impacted by blood thinners, contraindicating their use before surgery.

 Your recovery will take an average of 5 weeks.
 Patients will be advised to refrain from exercise for 6-8 weeks, although light exercise can begin after 2-3 weeks.
 You can also return to work at the 2-3 week mark.
 Compression garments will need to be worn until 4 weeks post-surgery, and you will need to refrain from sitting on your incisions for 2-3 weeks.
 Be careful not to completely submerge your incisions during your recovery time, but begin showering 2 days after surgery.